refinedev/refine/documentation/docs/tutorial/1-getting-started/2-developing-locally.md

 </Refine>
 ```

 We'll come to these props starting the next unit with `dataProvider`.
-However, **refine** has a very powerful tool, **the Inferencer**, which created at lightspeed all the CRUD pages we have in use in our app.
+However, **refine** has a very powerful tool, **the Inferencer**, which automatically coded all the CRUD pages we have in use in our app.
 We'll cover **Inferencer** in the next post.